 - Other Travel and Retail partners

-- Insurance – Free Travel Insurance, Buyer’s Advantage, Refund Purchase Protection and more.
+- Insurance – Free Travel Insurance, Smartphone screen insurance of up to $500 per year, Buyer’s Advantage, Refund Purchase Protection and more.

 I will get to other card features and fees in a minute, before that though, I want to dwell a little on the No. 1 feature that makes this card so compelling.